How to Remove Fraudulent Accounts Found on Your Credit Reports

 Monitoring Your Credit Is the First Line of Defense

 You may never know, or you may find out way too late, that someone has stolen your personal information and opened credit accounts in your name.
 The only way you will find this out is if you monitor your credit very carefully.
-There are two ways to keep a close eye on your credit:
+Continuous monitoring of your credit files will immediately alert you to any identity fraud.
+Here are two ways to keep a close eye on your credit:

 - Pull your credit reports once a year and review everything with a fine tooth comb.
 Look for any unauthorized credit inquiries, recently opened credit accounts, or incorrect personal information.
 You are able to get your credit reports for free once a year from AnnualCreditReport.com.

 - Sign up for a credit monitoring service.
 This requires a monthly fee to keep it going but they will immediately send you a notification if any accounts or inquiries are posted to any of your credit files.
-We have put together a list of recommended credit monitoring companies for your convenience.
+We have put together an article summarizing all of the most popular credit monitoring offers.

 Steps to Take if a Fraudulent Account Had Been Opened in Your Name